HEP-Alliance/VE-HEP-HW-SW/README.md

 #### Run nix-shell

 Clone the repository recursively (`git clone --recursive https://github.com/HEP-Alliance/VE-HEP-HW-SW.git`) and run `nix-shell` in its root.
 For direnv users, `direnv allow`.

-All of the following commands have to be ran from the nix-shell.
+**:warning: All of the commands in the remainder of this manual have to be ran from the nix-shell. :warning:**

 For more details view this ![README.md](https://github.com/VE-HEP/riscv-nix#readme).